mubbashirulislam/Xtractshot/README.md

 pip install -r requirements.txt
 ```

-This will install all the necessary dependencies for the X3NIDE Screenshot Capture Tool.
+This will install all the necessary dependencies for the Xtractshot.

 ## Configuration